What is alcohol-induced cardiomyopathy?

 How is it diagnosed?

-A doctor can diagnose alcoholic cardiomyopathy based on a combination of diagnostic tests, your medical history and by asking you questions about your lifestyle and personal circumstances.
+A doctor can diagnose alcohol-induced cardiomyopathy based on a combination of diagnostic tests, your medical history and by asking you questions about your lifestyle and personal circumstances.
 A medical provider uses those means because they need to confirm the following:

 - Changes in the shape of your heart.
 Dilated cardiomyopathy makes your heart change in very specific ways, and doctors — especially cardiologists (doctors who specialize in heart conditions) have training that helps them spot these changes.

 - Causes other than chronic heavy drinking.
-Diagnosing alcoholic cardiomyopathy means ruling out any other possible causes of dilated cardiomyopathy.
+Diagnosing alcohol-induced cardiomyopathy means ruling out any other possible causes of dilated cardiomyopathy.
 Other causes include drugs (prescription or recreational), inherited or genetic conditions, immune system disorders and more.

 - Chronic heavy alcohol use.
 After ruling out other causes, confirming heavy alcohol use is the final step.
 If you aren’t a long-term heavy drinker, a doctor will likely diagnose it as idiopathic dilated cardiomyopathy (idiopathic means the cause is unknown).